 by Dr. Anna Garrett

-A significant calorie deficit will result in weight loss, but often it’s at the expense of your muscle mass and metabolism.
+Significantly cutting calories will result in weight loss in the short-term, but often it’s at the expense of your muscle mass and metabolism.
 If you skimp on protein, you lose muscle mass.
 If you skimp on good carbs, you can lose both body fat and muscle.
-If you skimp on calories overall, cortisol levels rise and this encourages your body to hang to all the calories it can get.
+If you skimp on calories overall, cortisol levels rise which encourages more weight gain.

 Here are a few tips to help you maintain muscle and keep your metabolic furnace burning:

-Some studies also suggest that low carb diets (<20% of calories from carbs) may lower T3 levels (the active form of thyroid hormone) or decrease the conversion of T4 to T3.
+Some studies also suggest that very low carb (VLC) diets (<20% of calories from carbs) may lower T3 levels (the active form of thyroid hormone) or decrease the conversion of T4 to T3.
+If you begin having thyroid symptoms while eating a VLC diet, consider adding more carbs.

 No access to a gym?
 There are plenty of exercises you can do using your body weight.
 Go here to find a list of 50.